Phoenix Point: Development team

-Julian Gollop, original designer of X-COM: UFO Defense and X-COM: Apocalypse, is the creative lead for Phoenix Point.
-The game's music is composed by John Broomhall, who had worked on X-COM: UFO Defense, X-COM: Terror from the Deep, and X-COM: Apocalypse.
+Julian Gollop, original designer of UFO: Enemy Unknown (known as X-Com: UFO Defense in North America) and X-COM: Apocalypse, is the creative lead for Phoenix Point.
+The game's music is composed by John Broomhall, who had worked on UFO: Enemy Unknown, X-COM: Terror from the Deep, and X-COM: Apocalypse.

 And all the other sounds are composed by Simon Dotkov.

 Artists for the game include Svetoslav Petrov, who drafts and illustrates concept art; Aleksandar Ignatov, who sculpts concept art into Plasticine sculptures as a foundation for rendering 3D computer models; Samuil Stanoev, who creates 3D computer models; and Borislav Bogdanov, the game's art director.
 Petrov and Bogdanov previously worked in similar artistic roles on the development of Chaos Reborn.

 Narrative content and lore are developed by writers, Allen Stroud and Jonas Kyratzes.
 Stroud provided world-building and novelization for other games, Chaos Reborn and Elite: Dangerous.
 Kyratzes provided writing for the story and premise of The Talos Principle that was noted for being as much responsible for its success as its gameplay mechanics.